-- If the offboarding is voluntary, you will be paid up until your last day.
-We will look at the amount of holiday taken in the last 12 months and will pay any "unused" vacation pay assuming you would have taken 25 days (since we offer unlimited vacation periods).
+- If the offboarding is voluntary, they will be paid up until their last day.
+We will look at the amount of holiday taken in the last 12 months and will pay any "unused" vacation pay assuming they would have taken 25 days (since we offer unlimited vacation periods).

-- If the offboarding is involuntary and for gross misconduct or extreme behavior, you may receive nothing as per your last day.
+- If the offboarding is involuntary and for gross misconduct or breach of contract, they may be paid nothing and receive no notice.

-We are likely to ask departing employees to sign a release of claims in order to receive payments beyond their final day of work.
+We ask departing team members to sign a post-termination certificate in order to receive payments beyond their final day of work.

-Please note, if there are local laws, we will pay the greater of the above or the legally required minimum.
+Please note that if there are local laws which are applicable, we will pay the greater of the above or the legally required minimum.

 If a team member has been allocated share options, we will confirm how many have vested and the process by which they may wish to exercise them.
 We have a team-friendly post-departure exercise window of 10 years, and most team members who leave will be deemed a 'good leaver' unless they have been terminated due to misconduct or negligence.